verrixkio/lireddit-server/README.md

 #### [Server Side Rendering](https://medium.com/@baphemot/whats-server-side-rendering-and-do-i-need-it-cb42dc059b38)

-Using urql to handle server side rendering of specific components. https://formidable.com/open-source/urql/docs/advanced/server-side-rendering/#nextjs
+Using urql to handle server side rendering of specific components. https://formidable.com/open-source/urql/docs/advanced/server-side-rendering/#nextjs.

+When deciding whether or not to SSR rule of thumb to follow is if any information on this page should be crawled by google.
+If yes then ssr will be the neccessary tool.